kak2008/CollectionViewInCollectionViewCell/README.md

 # CollectionViewInCollectionViewCell
 This project demonstrates how to implement the collection view &amp; its cells inside the another collection view cell.

+## Installation
+In order to run this app.
+Download the repository, open it on XCode, build & run.

 ### Screenshots
 ![alt tag](https://raw.githubusercontent.com/kak2008/CollectionViewInCollectionViewCell/master/CollectionViewInCollectionViewCell/CollectionViewInCollectionViewCell/Result/Screen%20Shot%202019-03-03%20at%201.12.41%20PM.png)